mesosphere-backup/dcos-cassandra-service/docs/install-and-customize.md

 # Installation Plan

 When the DC/OS Cassandra service is initially installed it will generate an installation plan as shown below.
 You can view, pause, and resume installation via the REST API.
-See [REST API authentication][#rest-auth] for information on how this request must be authenticated.
+See the REST API authentication section of the REST API Reference for information on how this request must be authenticated.

 ```
 {